 Where to Eat in Gori

 Similar to the sightseeing, the dining scene is quite limited.
-However, we found a couple of good restaurants in Gori on our visit that
+However, we found a couple of good restaurants in Gori on our visit that is worth having dinner, lunch, or even breakfast.
+And one, that I don’t

 If you are looking for tasty Georgian cuisine on your trip to Gori, check out Mzareulebi restaurant at 60

 The prices are quite affordable too.
-We came here for the lunch and had khinkali (10 pieces), 1 piece of kebab, a salad, mtsvadi and two bottles of lemonade which cost us 33₾.
+We came here for lunch and had khinkali (10 pieces), 1 piece of kebab, a salad, mtsvadi and two bottles of lemonade which cost us 33₾.

-Cafe 22, located on 22 Stalin Avenue, is a perfect spot for any type of the meal.
+Cafe 22, located on 22 Stalin Avenue, is a perfect spot for any type of meal.
 Their breakfast menu includes eggs prepared in different styles, including boiled, scrambled, or fried.
-You can also order a sausage with your eggs, or if you are up for more sweet breakfast option, they have crepes or toasts with different fillings.
+You can also order a sausage with your eggs, or if you are up for a more sweet breakfast option, they have crepes or toasts with different fillings.
 Breakfast will cost you around 5-7₾ the tops, not even.

 The rest of the menu consists of both Georgian and European meals.
 On our visit, kids wanted to have pizza, so we order two of them with tea and coffee.
 The total cost was 33.55₾